MicrosoftDocs/VBA-Docs/api/Excel.Range.RowDifferences.md

 api_name:
 - Excel.Range.RowDifferences
 ms.assetid: 89030ca3-9f59-7426-d050-89dcabf00887
-ms.date: 06/08/2017
+ms.date: 05/11/2019
 localization_priority: Normal
 ---

 # Range.RowDifferences method (Excel)

-Returns a  **[Range](Excel.Range(object).md)** object that represents all the cells whose contents are different from those of the comparison cell in each row.
+Returns a **Range** object that represents all the cells whose contents are different from those of the comparison cell in each row.

 ## Syntax